dngda/self-bot/tmp/README.md

-### Use this folder to temp media data at runtime!
+Use this folder to store temporary media data at runtime!